Peanut Butter Fondue

 I highly recommend that you check with each one of your guests before putting this particular fondue recipe on the menu.

-Feel free to browse through the list on the left to find a peanut-free dessert recipes.
+Feel free to browse through our navigation sub-menu to find a peanut-free dessert recipes.

 Peanut Butter and Cocoa Recipe - Fondue